Flight-Free-UK/flight_free_uk_website/source/posts_travel/york-to-tuscany.html.markdown

 ---
 ![](/images/uploads/montecatini-tuscany_canva-body.jpg "The village of Montecatini Terme in Tuscany")

-### When I spotted an advert for a choral singing holiday in Italy [www.choritalia.com](http://www.choritalia.com), my first thought was, “Oh, that looks good!”
+### When I spotted an advert for a [choral singing holiday in Italy](http://www.choritalia.com), my first thought was, “Oh, that looks good!”

 ##### I've been on quite a few singing holidays both in the UK and abroad, and I welcome the opportunity to do more with like-minded people.

 ##### My second thought was, “Can I combine this with a holiday with my partner?
 And can we do it by rail?”